MVerghese/NN-Dynamics-Sparse-Reward/readme.md

 # Extending Model-Based Reinforcement Learning to Sparse Reward Environments

 This work is an extension of Neural Network Dynamics for Model-Based Deep Reinforcement Learning with Model-Free Fine-Tuning by Nagabandi et. al. We enabled the original approach to work on sparse reward environments where the reward may not be in the horizon of the model-based controller.
 We demonstrated equivalent results, both for the purely model based controller, and the hybrid Model-Based Model-Free algorithim in these sparse reward envrionments.
+Please see the original work and paper below.

 **Neural Network Dynamics for Model-Based Deep Reinforcement Learning with Model-Free Fine-Tuning**